 The first few weeks after gastric sleeve surgery is often called the “make or break” period.
 It is most crucial for the overall outcome of the surgery’s success but also the riskiest for complications.
 A majority of all complications occur within the first 30 days post-surgery.

-If you have any questions regarding this list, please consult with your patient coordinator.
+If you have any specific questions regarding this list of medications to avoid after gastric sleeve surgery, please consult with your doctor.

 Note: Many anti-arthritic medications like Celebrex and Meloxicam are NSAIDs.

 Daily use of NSAIDs post-operation is to be avoided.
 Chronic use of NSAIDs can also cause gastric ulcers.
 NSAIDs are an ulcer risk in all people.
 However, bariatric patients are at higher risk for developing gastric ulcers caused by long-term use due to smaller stomach size.
 The ratio of NSAID going into the stomach to the surface area of the stomach is higher.
 Aspirin for cardio health and chronic use of medications for arthritis is best to discontinue permanently.
 Bleeding ulcers can be fatal.